Siddharth-Shukla12/Siddharth-Shukla12/README.md

 ### Hi there!!, I am Siddharth Rakesh Shukla
 - An ML & Open Source enthusiast and a Competitive coder
-- Currently a Third Year Information Technology Student.
+- Currently a Fourth Year Information Technology Student.
 - Working on some of my cool side projects based on Data Science and Machine Learning.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.<br>